KarimMahmouud/ERP_System/README.md

-# erp
+# ERP_System

-A new Flutter project.
+A program under construction to manage pasta factories in conjunction with the web program

 ## Getting Started